 - Advanced specialist support

 At the end of the day you want to be making more money than you’re spending.
-There’s no point choosing a platform that’ll cost you hundred of dollars if you’re only selling a few handmade items a month.
+There’s no point choosing a platform that’ll cost you hundreds of dollars if you’re only selling a few handmade items a month.

 - The Professional Selling plan costs $39.99 per month, plus extra selling fees (which vary depending on your products).

-- The Individual Selling plan doesn’t have a monthly fee – instead you pay $0.99 per item sold.
+- The Individual Selling plan doesn’t have a monthly fee – instead, you pay $0.99 per item sold.
 This is in addition to extra selling fees, which again vary by category.

 The Individual plan is suitable for anyone planning to sell less than 40 items per month.
 Because of this, it has fewer features available.
 For example, you can’t customize shipping rates on the Individual plan.

 There are extra costs when you use FBA, but this is extremely variable and dependent on your products and business.
 Don’t forget about referral rates as well.
 These can be up to 45% of a sale, so keep that in mind if you decide to go with Amazon.

 - The Basic Shopify plan costs $29 per month